clonerobotics/clone_client/README.md

         # Get current telemetry in the muscles
         telemetry = await client.get_telemetry()
         print("Pressurs ", telemetry.pressures)
-        print("IMU ", telemetry.imu)
 ```

-Mind that IMU data is still in beta and might not be available for all versions of the hardware.

 Receiving feedback data is also available using subscription.
 This offer the same functionality but it's hooked directly into the internal feedback loop offering always up-to-date data.